Ezekiel 3 – The Messenger and the Watchman

 Then the hand of the LORD was upon me there, and He said to me, “Arise, go out into the plain, and there I shall talk with you.”
 So I arose and went out into the plain, and behold, the glory of the LORD stood there, like the glory which I saw by the River Chebar; and I fell on my face.

 a.
-The hand of the LORD was upon me there: For the third time (Ezekiel 1:3 and 3:14) Ezekiel experienced this.
+The hand of the LORD was upon me there: For the third time (Ezekiel 1:3, 3:14) Ezekiel experienced this.
 Once again Ezekiel had to prepare himself to hear and receive God’s word.

 b.
-Behold, the glory of the LORD stood there: Once again, Ezekiel had a vision similar to that which he experienced in chapter 1.
+Behold, the glory of the LORD stood there: Once again, Ezekiel had a vision similar to that which he experienced in Ezekiel 1.

 i.
 “Although this is the third time he sees the kabod, the sight still catches him by surprise and overwhelms him with awe.
 His relationship with God never becomes familiar or casual—even a commissioned and authorized spokesman must prostrate himself in the presence of God.”
 (Block)

 ii.
-“First he has a renewed vision of the glory of the Lord (22,23).
-Already, perhaps, he had begun to tum in on himself under the strain that he could foresee was coming.
+“First he has a renewed vision of the glory of the Lord (Ezekiel 3:22-23).
+Already, perhaps, he had begun to turn in on himself under the strain that he could foresee was coming.
 A wise man once said something to the effect that we should take ten looks at Christ to one at ourselves.”
 (Wright)

 4. (24-27) The difficulty of the call restated.